 Babies have so many physical needs—feedings, diaper changes, more feedings, more diaper changes—that’s it’s easy to forget they also have emotional needs.
 But good news: By responding to your infant’s cries, you are taking care of both.

 Attunement is a fancy word for hearing and responding to a baby’s needs.
-She cries, you pick her up.
-She’s hungry, you feed her.
+He cries, you pick him up.
+He’s hungry, you feed him.
 Attunement “gives [babies] the sense that their needs are met and somebody’s paying attention, which is the foundation for emotional wellness,” says Baumstein.

 Similar to attunement is the concept of “serve and return.”
-When a baby serves up a signal (a smile, a cry, a coo), the parent “returns” a response (smiling back, picking her up, talking).
+When a baby serves up a signal (a smile, a cry, a coo), the parent “returns” a response (smiling back, picking him up, talking).
 Serve-and-return interactions help develop a baby’s brain and strengthen bonds.
-Just talking to your baby, even if she can’t talk back, is a great way to start building emotional wellness.
+Just talking to your baby, even if he can’t talk back, is a great way to start building emotional wellness.

 Attunement is equally as important for young kids as it is for babies.
 You don’t have to drop what you are doing every time they yell “Watch me!”
 As long as you’re attuned most of the time, your child will feel safe and supported.